S1rDev10us/dotfiles/tasks.md

     - https://github.com/Alexays/Waybar/wiki/Configuration
     - https://wiki.hyprland.org/Useful-Utilities/Status-Bars/
   - [ ] Obsidian
-    - [ ] Check if it still needs to be in unstable because of the electron issue
+    - [x] Check if it still needs to be in unstable because of the electron issue
+    - It no longer needs to be in unstable! :)
   - [ ] Neovim
     - [ ] Neovide (Terminals are better on linux.
 Will this be needed there?)
     - [ ] Neovim settings/config